beNjiox/yals/README.md

 This is a laravel4.1 showcase app which tries to leverage all the best practices and feature of the framework, including

 * Nested controllers
 * Testing integration, acceptance, unit, (100% coverage is the goal to reach)
 * Testable code (Repositories,services,IoC usage everywhere)
 * S.O.L.I.D principles
 * custom Vagrant build
 * Faker
 * Plural strings (ok this one is lame)
 * "Complex" queries
 * Caching (through observer pattern)
 * and a lot more.

 The project was initially just for me, but find out that it could be used to showcase some unknown practices of this great framework.

-For now it's working pretty well using vagrant but it's still perfect.
+For now it's working pretty well using vagrant but it's still not perfect.
+I'm planning on doing an hosted version very soon when the app will be stable.
+For now you can just checkout the code, fork it and/or submit some ideas.

 If you want to play with it :